-This includes foot tapping, finger snapping, whistling and finger drumming.
+This includes foot tapping, finger snapping, whistling, and finger drumming.
 Though more often than not you might not be fully aware you are doing so, as you are deep in thought, we can guarantee everyone around you is.
 To help keep the eye rolls thrown your way to a minimum, try to cut out these repetitive sounds.

 Cut the Gossip

-There are various levels of relationships within the office, pure coworkers, office friends, out of office friends, the list goes on.
+There are various levels of relationships within the office, pure coworkers, office friends, out-of-office friends, the list goes on.
 But with that comes various levels of knowledge about each other’s personal and professional lives.
 So-and-so might be having a bad sales month or what’s-his-face might be going through a bad breakup, whatever the situation it’s not for you to discuss.
-Leave those conversations up to the individual and out of office chatter.
+Leave those conversations up to the individual and out-of-office chatter.

-Take Personal Calls Elsewhere
+Take the Personal Calls Elsewhere

 Nix the Constant Complaining

 We all have a love-hate relationship with work at times.
 Whether it’s your computer crashing without saving that sales deck you’ve been working on for two weeks or a challenging vendor, no matter how much you love your job, we all have those days.
 So no one needs to add to their personal stress with your latest ‘crisis’ being broadcasted across the office.
 Find someone to pull aside and talk about the situation and take the conversation out of public airwaves.
 Once you’ve sufficiently complained, leave it there and move on.
 Your work and coworkers will thank you.

 Join our team at KellyMitchell to take your next step in the right direction — We’re hiring!